electric-sql/electric/docs/recipes/log-viewer.md

 ---

-import useBaseUrl from '@docusaurus/useBaseUrl' import LogViewerSchema from '!!raw-loader!@site/submodules/electric/examples/recipes/db/migrations/02-logs_table.sql' import useLogsHook from '!!raw-loader!@site/submodules/electric/examples/recipes/src/log_viewer/use_logs.ts' import LogViewer from '!!raw-loader!@site/submodules/electric/examples/recipes/src/log_viewer/LogViewer.tsx'
+import useBaseUrl from '@docusaurus/useBaseUrl' import Schema from '!!raw-loader!@site/submodules/electric/examples/recipes/db/migrations/02-logs_table.sql' import Hook from '!!raw-loader!@site/submodules/electric/examples/recipes/src/log_viewer/use_logs.ts' import View from '!!raw-loader!@site/submodules/electric/examples/recipes/src/log_viewer/LogViewer.tsx'

 Logs are a crucial component of any software application, offering valuable insights into its performance, errors, and user interactions, so you often need to expose them to your users and/or application administrators.